 O-I's Supplier Guiding Principles (the "Principles") were adopted in 2019 and have been distributed to O-I's suppliers in order to build awareness regarding the Principles.
 The Principles apply to O-I's affiliates and business units worldwide, including O-I Canada.
-The Principles can be found at online here.
+The Principles can be found at online Supplier-Guiding-Principles-from-O-I-External-website.pdf.

-The Principles reinforce O-l's expectations that its suppliers will conduct their business in compliance with applicable laws and regulations and in accordance with high ethical standards.
+The Principles reinforce O-I's expectations that its suppliers will conduct their business in compliance with applicable laws and regulations and in accordance with high ethical standards.
 The Principles encompass a number of different topics including: